 The tables and figures below show point source sensitivity values for a 10 ksec (10,000 s) observation to S/N = 10.

 Table 1.
-S/N = 10 in 10 ksec for MIRI imaging filters assuming FULL1 array
+Minimum detectable flux densities for a S/N = 10 in 10 ksec for MIRI imaging filters assuming FULL1 array, assuming an unresolved point source.

 |Filter||Low Background Detection|